-What are the risks of fixed annuities?
+What are the potential downsides of fixed annuities?

 The insurer assumes the investment risk with a fixed annuity contract.
 By comparison, the contract holder (that's you) assumes the investment risk with a variable annuity.